tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 line.
 There is also a way to make some options persistent across restarts making it superfluous to specify the options each time you start the GUI.

-Following an overview of the available options:
+An overview of the available options:

 ```
 usage: btsync-gui [-h] [--log {CRITICAL,ERROR,WARNING,INFO,DEBUG}]